Udit8348/RUST/README.md

 - four primary scalar types: integers, floating-pt, Bool, char
 - signed integers are stored using two's complement representation
 - we can use an underscore as a visual separator for any kind of number
-- in debug mode overflow is checked during compile time, which would cause a runtime panick
+- in debug mode overflow is checked during compile time, which would cause a runtime panic
 - if compiled in release mode, overflow checking is foregone and 2's complement wrapping is used
 	- relying on this behavior is considered an error
 	- there are some libraries that offer wrapping and saturation (research more)